Accommodation Recognition Payment Scheme: Your questions answered

 Where a person is not entitled to the financial contribution, any such contribution may be recoverable by the Department of Social Protection.

-Whether you have to repay any money if the person covered by the Temporary Protection Directive you are accommodating finds their own accommodation and moves out before the 6 month commitment period
+Do you have to repay any money if the person covered by the Temporary Protection Directive you are accommodating finds their own accommodation and moves out before the 6 month commitment period?

 If the person covered by the Temporary Protection Directive leaves the accommodation before the 6-month commitment period you made, you will not be required to repay any money paid to you in respect of the period that a beneficiary lived in your accommodation.